 Engagement rates for specific dates and strategies

-Juphy is a social media engagement tool that helps you monitor social media mentions and communication.
+Juphy is a customer service tool that helps you monitor social media mentions and communication.
 It lets you view and respond to all social communication channels in a single inbox and improves user engagement by helping you quickly respond to comments, direct messages, and reviews through its dashboard.

-To stay on top of your product’s social media presence, Juphy tracks:
+Juphy helps you stay on top of your product’s social media presence by tracking:

 Trends: what catches your audience’s attention so you can think of new ideas to interest them

-Hashtags and keywords to use to grow your audience in the future or right now.
+Hashtags and keywords to grow your audience at present or in the future

-Social share of voice: the percentage of people’s conversations and shares in your industry that are about your product
+Social share of voice: the percentage of user conversations and shares in your industry that are about your product